Victory-Walter27/Road-Accident/README.md

 **Data Source**

-**Road Accident**: The dataset is recognized as a file extension of .xlsx (spreadsheet) with 12 fields and 3,07 million rows.
+**Road Accident**: The primary dataset "Road Accident" was gotten from the **Road Transport** Department which is recognized as a file extension of .xlsx (spreadsheet) with 12 fields and 3,07 million rows.